ramory-l/Fireworks-Night/README.md

 # Fireworks Night

-Try to catch fireworks and blow up them!
+Try to catch fireworks and blow it up!
 (Shake your device to blow up selected fireworks)

 ## Built With